Employment, Jobs, Careers and RFPs

 • Reasonable accommodations may be made to enable qualified individuals with disabilities to perform essential functions.

-Shining Mountain Waldorf School is fully committed to Equal Employment Opportunity and to attracting, retaining, developing and promoting the most qualified employees without regard to their race, religion, gender, gender identity, disability, familial status, sexual orientation, or national or ethnic origin, sexual orientation, age, citizenship status, veteran status, or any other characteristic prohibited by state or local law.
-We are dedicated to providing a work environment free from discrimination and harassment, and where employees are treated with respect and dignity.
+Shining Mountain Waldorf School is fully committed to Equal Employment Opportunity and to attracting, retaining, developing and promoting the most qualified employees without regard to their race, religion, gender, gender identity, disability, familial status, sexual orientation, national or ethnic origin, citizenship status, veteran status, or any other characteristic prohibited by state or local law.
+We are dedicated to providing a work environment free from discrimination and harassment, where employees are treated with respect and dignity.

 Position Summary